Mitigating Memorization of Noisy Labels by Clipping the Model Prediction: Discussion

 \textbf{(1)} \emph{Problem setting}: LogitNorm focuses on improving the performance of detecting out-of-distribution (OOD) examples during the test time, while our work aims to enhance the robustness against noisy labels in the training stage.
 The learning tasks are fundamentally different.

 \textbf{(2)} \emph{Methodology}: We propose to clamp the logit vector to ensure it is \emph{upper bounded by a constant}, while LogitNorm enforces the norm of logit vectors to be an \emph{exact constant} for all samples.
 From a constrained optimization perspective, LogitNorm enforces \emph{equality constraint} on the $L_2$ norm of logit vector, whereas LogitClip enforces \emph{inequality constraint}.
 Hence, LogitClip enforces a less strict objective than LogitNorm.
-Choosing the way of clipping-by-norm is the only reason why our approach seems technically similar to the LogitNorm.
-As discussed in Section~\ref{sec:discussion}, we consider the variant of clipping-by-value and provide a detailed comparison between the two different clipping operations in LogitClip.
 Referring to the relationship between Gradient Clipping \citep{abadi2016deep, zhang2020gradient} and Gradient Normalization (NGD) \citep{hazan2015beyond, murray2019revisiting}, LogitClip is a unique method that differs from LogitNorm.

+In Table \ref{tab:norm_comp}, we present the performance comparison of LogitClip and LogitNorm in learning with noisy labels.
+From the comparison, we find that LogitClip is superior to the LogitNorm in this task, especially in those complicated settings.
+For example, in the asymmetric setting, LogitClip outperforms the LogitNorm method by a large margin of 5.1\%.
+Intuitively, LogitNorm can improve the robustness to label noise because it also induces a loss bound.
+However, it enforces a more strict constraint on all training examples, which may make LogitNorm suboptimal in this task.

 \textbf{(3)} \emph{Theoretical insight}: LogitNorm aims to decouple the influence of logits’ magnitude from network optimization, and they empirically show that their method leads to more meaningful information to differentiate in-distribution and OOD samples.
 In contrast, our LogitClip is designed to enforce an upper bound of the resulting loss, as shown in Proposition~\ref{prop:bound}.
 Furthermore, we provide a theoretical interpretation to further understand why LogitClip introduces the noise-tolerant ability and which kinds of loss functions LogitClip can work with.
 In summary, our analysis builds a connection between LogitClip and noise robustness, which is novel to the best of our knowledge.